conan-io/conan-io.github.io/_posts/2024-03-20-Introducing-new-conan-visual-studio-extension.markdown

 1. Open the Conan tool window and search for `libcurl`.
 2. Select the desired version and click `Add requirement` to include it in your project.
-3. The extension automatically creates a `conanfile.py` and `conandata.yml`, to store the dependencies and invoke the [MSBuildDeps](https://docs.conan.io/2/reference/tools/microsoft/msbuilddeps.html) generator.
+3. The extension automatically creates a `conanfile.py` and `conandata.yml`, to store the dependencies and to later invoke the [MSBuildDeps](https://docs.conan.io/2/reference/tools/microsoft/msbuilddeps.html) generator before the build.
 4. A prebuild event is added to your project settings, ensuring that the dependencies are installed prior to compilation.